-Restorative practice is also used to re-build relationships when things breakdown between people.
-Restorative justice is a way of helping members of the school community to understand their mistakes, take ownership for any emotional or physical harm caused through their actions and be responsible for the repair of any damage done.
+A restorative meeting is used to re-build relationships when things breakdown between people.
+Restorative justice is a way of helping members of the school community to understand their mistakes, take ownership of any emotional or physical harm caused through their actions and be responsible for the repair of any damage done.